 Everyone uses banks to make their transactions and store their assets.
 Basically, banks are just mediators between you and the person you want to transfer money to.
-What blockchain does is that it eliminates the brokers in between and establishes a transparent channel between the sender and receiver.
+What blockchain does is it eliminates the brokers in between and establishes a transparent channel between the sender and receiver.
 The blockchain forms a digital ledger for all the transactions anyone on that network can view.
 This behavior can be compared to Google Docs, where the documents are accessible through a link.
 Furthermore, blockchains are decentralized and secure; everybody agrees that it happens when a person sends one thing.

 Likewise, the Ethereum blockchain is a distinct blockchain.
 Apart from managing cryptocurrencies, it’s a well-known platform for NFT or Non-Fungible Token transactions.
 NFTs are cryptographic assets stored on a blockchain with unique identification codes and metadata.
 Unlike cryptocurrencies, NFTs can be almost anything as long as it’s digital.
 NFTs cannot be traded or exchanged at equivalency.
 On the other hand, the cryptocurrencies are identical, thereby making them easily tradable.

 “A one-of-a-kind trading card, however, is non-fungible,” The Verge writes.
 “If you traded it for a different card, you’d have something completely different.”